freenet/freenet-core/docs/src/components/delegates.md

 Just as human delegates are representatives who make decisions or take action on behalf of others, in Freenet, Delegates serve a similar role.
-They function like an advanced version of a web browser's local storage and share similarities with Unix "Daemons".
+They function like an advanced version of a web browser's local storage while sharing similarities with Unix "Daemons".
 They run in the background on your device within the Freenet kernel, providing a secure environment for managing private data and performing complex tasks.

 Delegates interact with various Freenet components, including Contracts, User Interfaces, and other Delegates.
 They securely store your private data, including cryptographic keys, tokens, and passwords.
 They can read and modify data stored in Contracts, or send and receive messages from other Delegates and UIs.
 Delegates can also communicate directly with the user to, for example, ask permission to perform a task or notify the user of an event.

 Delegates are WebAssembly code and must comply with the [DelegateInterface](https://github.com/freenet/locutus/blob/b1e59528eaeba31c7f09881594d19347de60e8cd/crates/locutus-stdlib/src/delegate_interface.rs#L121)